scribe-org/Scribe-Android/README.md

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Android/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

-- Planning development of Scribe-Android in the [issues](https://github.com/scribe-org/Scribe-Android/issues)
+- Planning development of Scribe-Android in the [Issues](https://github.com/scribe-org/Scribe-Android/issues) and [Discussions](https://github.com/scribe-org/Scribe-Android/discussions)

 - Creating an MVP that would include: